Undergraduate study - 2024 entry

 • improve your data analysis and computational skills

-• study the importance of the role of the ocean for our environment
+• study the importance of the ocean for our environment

 • be introduced to environmental chemistry of the Earth’s surface

-• take part in field trips which is essential in developing your field skills
+• take part in field trips to develop your field skills

-As in Year 1, you will have significant flexibility in your option course choices.
+As in Year 1, you will have flexibility in your option course choices.

 Year 3

-Year 3 aims to provide you with broad training in a range of crucial areas related to environmental geosciences.
+Year 3 aims to provide you with broad training in a range of important areas related to environmental geosciences.

 You will: